ljzycmd/SimDeblur/README.md

   year         = {2021}
 }
 ```

-If you have any questions, please feel free to [open an new issue](https://github.com/ljzycmd/SimDeblur/issues/new) or contact me at `mingdengcao [AT] gmail.com`, and I will try to solve your problem.
+Last, if you have any questions about SimDeblur, please feel free to [open an new issue](https://github.com/ljzycmd/SimDeblur/issues/new) or contact me at `mingdengcao [AT] gmail.com`, and I will try to solve your problem.